subhashishansda4/Blog-Analysis/README.md

-# Blog Analysis
+## Blog Analysis

-I completed the assignment given on 5th Feb from Black Coffer regarding text analysis of blogs and articles from different websites.
+Feature Engineering and Text Cleaning of different blogs\
+It is the process of gathering, reviewing, and interpreting data from blogs

 #### Folder contains the following
 | Elements || Description  |
 | :-------- | :------- | :---------------------- |
 | data | files given for the task |